Duration:

 Did you know?

-Teaching is delivered to fit around your existing commitments.
-Modules are taught on weekday evenings and some Saturdays.
+Teaching is delivered to fit around your existing commitments, with modules taught on weekday evenings and some Saturdays.

 The 2023 Complete University Guide ranks Roehampton 2nd in London for research quality in Education.